A Brief History of Halifax Symphony Orchestra

 HOS’s fortunes continued in the ascendant with the grand re-opening of Victoria Hall.
 The earlier post-war years included two trips to perform in Germany.
 Of the orchestra personnel still going strong to this day, John Whitworth was appointed leader in 1973.
 John Marshall took over as leader in 1976, coinciding with the distinguished Anthony Ridley’s appointment as conductor.
 John was to hold the position for 31 years until 2008 when there stepped up to the front desk our current leader Barbara Slade, a long-standing member of the orchestra, a former member of the National Youth Orchestra and graduate of the RNCM.

-Longevity of tenure has been a hallmark of many of those who have worked on stage and off to ensure HOS’s success over the years, and there is no exception to this in recognising the impressive career with the orchestra of Peter Green, who though not a playing member, has given the benefit of his many talents and business associations to support the society in his capacity of committee member since 1967 and President from 1996 to the present day.
+Longevity of tenure has been a hallmark of many of those who have worked on stage and off to ensure HOS’s success over the years, and there is no exception to this in recognising the impressive career with the orchestra of Peter Green (dec), who though not a playing member, has given the benefit of his many talents and business associations to support the society in his capacity of committee member since 1967 and President from 1996 to his death in 2023.
 Other members were drawn from the remarkable family of Ron and Shirley Winn, with Ron and their three children all being playing members at one time, and Shirley, who served as librarian for 52 years remains a loyal member and an honorary vice-president to this day.

 Nicholas Simpson was appointed conductor in 2005.
-Nick has had a diverse career including practising law and playing guitar in rock bands.
+Nick had a diverse career including practising law and playing guitar in rock bands.
 He studied composition and conducting with John Tavener at Trinity College of Music in London.
-As well as directing HOS, Nick also works with Huddersfield Philharmonic Orchestra and the Athenean Ensemble in Manchester.
+As well as directing HOS, Nick also worked with Huddersfield Philharmonic Orchestra and the Athenean Ensemble in Manchester.
+Nick retired from conducting and directing the orchestra at the end of 2022 and Yannis Daoutis became our new director and conductor.